 Writing a Life Coach Business Plan: 6 Tips for Success

-About 25% of coaches succeed in making this a full-time sustainable business.
+Only about 20% of coaches succeed in making this a full-time, sustainable business.
 And they do because they are prepared, have a clear plan, and can execute a well-thought-out strategy.

-If you want to make this a business more than a side hustle or Mother Theresa-style mission, you must know how to write a life coach business plan.
-So let’s go through the essential steps of how it’s done.
+If you want to make this a business more than a side hustle or Mother Teresa-style mission, you must know how to write a life coach business plan.
+Let’s go through the essential steps of how it’s done, including:

 Why You Need a Life Coaching Business Plan